 Now sit the vase on top of the concrete.
 I placed a felt pads on the bottom to protect any surface.

-I love the way this lamp came out.
+I love the way this Concrete Lamp came out.
 The LED String Lights work extremely well.
 I was able to get this lamp to work approximately 50 feet away.
 Hope you have a blast when you make yours.
 I would love to hear what you think about this.